Equivariant vs. Invariant Layers: A Comparison of Backbone and Pooling for Point Cloud Classification: Related Work

 Numerous recent studies have been dedicated to addressing point set and graph classification problems by devising neural architectures that exhibit permutation invariance.
 These architectures typically consist of multiple permutation equivariant layers coupled with permutation invariant pooling operations.
 In the context of our focus on point cloud classification, here we provide a concise summary of recent advancements in developing permutation equivariant backbones and invariant pooling techniques.
+We also note that this work aims to focus only on permutation equivariant backbones and permutation invariant pooling layers; in this regard, while there have been many recent advancements in point cloud classification and segmentation models, even outperforming some of the methods we consider here, these models are not always permutation equivariant, and hence we do not consider them in this work.

 \textbf{Permutation Equivariant Backbones.} In point clouds, the input features for each point typically consist of coordinates, occasionally supplemented by a surface normal.
 However, these input features alone often lack sufficient descriptions of shape geometries, rendering them insufficient for classification purposes.
 To address this limitation, permutation equivariant backbones play a crucial role by enabling the aggregation and enrichment of these features for each point.
 This process results in enhanced features encompassing local and global information, providing a more comprehensive shape description.
 PointNet \cite{Qi_2017_CVPR} and its subsequent extension, PointNet++ \cite{NIPS2017_d8bf84be}, have emerged as pioneering network architectures for point cloud classification.
 PointNet utilizes permutation equivariant blocks, which consist of a spatial/feature transformer network \cite{jaderberg2015spatial}, followed by a shared multi-layer perceptron (MLP) and featurewise max-pooling operations.
 These computational blocks in PointNet closely resemble the backbone of the DeepSets architecture \cite{zaheer2017deep}, wherein a shared MLP is applied to the set elements to generate a permutation equivariant backbone.